SaverioCode/SLog/README.md

 sl::Logger& SLOG = sl::Logger::getInstance("<file_name>");
 ```
 Once the file is setted it's not possible to revert it.
 At least not for now.
+## Contribute
+Suggestion and contribution are welcome!
+Just contact me and I'll be glad to answer you
 ## Roadmap
 Not ordered
 - [ ] Implement optional colors for the different logs levels (terminal ouotput)